darylknight/craft-dark-mode/README.md

 2. In Control Panel CSS, under **CSS File(s)**, link directly to the compiled CSS [hosted on jsDelivr](https://cdn.jsdelivr.net/gh/darylknight/craft-dark-mode/dist/css/cp.css)
 3. Copy the CSS and paste it into your [Control Panel CSS](https://plugins.craftcms.com/cp-css) editor under **Additional CSS**

 If you compile your own stylesheet, you'll have full control over how everything looks.
-If you link to the raw CSS here, you'll get updates automatically without having to do anything (assuming I keep this updated).
+If you link to the raw CSS here, you'll get updates automatically without having to do anything.

 ## Compiling

-The stylesheet is written in Sass and compiled to CSS with [Laravel Mix](https://laravel-mix.com).
+The stylesheet is written in Sass and compiled with [Laravel Mix](https://laravel-mix.com).
 If you want to run the compiler locally:

 -  Using Terminal, navigate to your project directory and run `npm install`
 -  To watch files for changes and refresh the page after saving changes, run `npm run watch`